Bring your Future Into Focus

 How do I know if a course I’ve already taken elsewhere can count toward my CFI certification?

 CFI certifies affiliate courses on a case-by-case basis.
-All curriculum must be submitted by the owner to be considered by CFI.
+All curriculums must be submitted by the owner to be considered by CFI.
 For example, if you took a class at the University of Tulsa, only that institution is allowed to submit the curriculum to CFI for consideration.

 -